-Non-EEA Resident Director Bond
+Section 137 Non-EEA Resident Director Bond

-Securing a Section 137 Non-Resident Directors Bond exempts companies registered in the Republic of Ireland from the requirement to have a Director who is resident in the EEA (European Union plus Iceland, Norway and Liechtenstein)
+Securing a Section 137 Non-Resident Directors Bond or ‘Revenue Bond’ exempts companies registered in the Republic of Ireland from the requirement to have a Director who is resident in the EEA (European Union plus Iceland, Norway and Liechtenstein).

-The Bond insures the company for a sum of €25,000 and its purpose is to cover the following:
+A Revenue Bond insures the company for a sum of €25,000 and its purpose is to cover the following:

-• Any fine imposed on the Company in respect of offences under the Companies Act 2014 e.g. failure to file Annual Returns and Audited Accounts on time.
+- Any fine imposed on the Company in respect of offences under the Companies Act 2014 e.g. failure to file Annual Returns and Audited Accounts on time.

-• A fine for failure to supply certain information to the Revenue Commissioners – mainly information required on the Form CRO 11F.
+- A fine for failure to supply certain information to the Revenue Commissioners – mainly information required on the Form CRO 11F.

 - Any penalty which the company has been held liable to pay under S1071 or S1073 of the Taxes Consolidation Act 1997.

 - Any expenses incurred in recovering the fines and penalties mentioned above

-Company Bureau can arrange the Section 137 Revenue Bond for you.
-The total fee payable for the bond is €1957.50 and covers a period of two years.
+Company Bureau can arrange a Section 137 Revenue Bond for your company.
+We can now receive scanned copies of bond application forms providing for a more streamlined process.
+The total fee payable for the Non-Resident Directors bond is €1957.50 (Including VAT) and covers a period of two years.
 Please note once the Bond is issued it is non-refundable.Order Now

-NOTE: In certain circumstances, International Companies setting up in Ireland may want to employ the services of an Irish Resident Director in a non-executive capacity.
+Please Note: In certain circumstances, International Companies setting up in Ireland may want to employ the services of an Irish Resident Director in a non-executive capacity.
 To discuss this requirement in more detail please contact us.